alecsmith1/case-studies/_posts/2025-01-31-v2-cyclistic-case-study.md

 ## **Recommendations**
 The data clearly justifies campaigns aimed at converting casual riders to members, since:
-1. There are clear trends in and differences between the riding habits of members and casual riders, and
+1. There are clear differences in the riding habits of members and casual riders.
 2. There are a wealth of casual Cyclistic riders to target.

 #### **Key considerations for next step member acquisition marketing campaigns**